pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_message-actions.md

 ##### Requires Message Persistence
 Enable Message Persistence for your key in the Admin Portal.

-Get a list of message actions in a channel, sorted by action timetoken ascending.
+Get a list of message actions in a channel.
+The response sorts actions by the action timetoken in ascending order.

 ### Method(s)
 Use this Kotlin method: